 She also served on a number of Boards, including the JTB, and is a council member of the Jamaica Hotel and Tourist Association, (JHTA),and a director of the Airports Authority of Jamaica, the Greater Montego Bay Re-Development Company, the NegrilGreen -Island Local Planning Authority and the Jamaica National Heritage Trust.

-Fay Pickersgill has been named as one of the 100 most powerful women in the travel business.
-Fay served Jamaica’s tourism with distinction for more than 30 years.
 “As a director of the JTB, she made an indelible impression on the historic landmark of the Board’s achievements.
 Her creative energies were unleashed in the formation of the Tourism Action Plan Limited, a forerunner to TPDCO.
 “It was under her leadership at the Tourist Board that Jamaica was credited as being ‘the most complete and diverse warm weather destination’.
 “Perhaps one of Fay’s crowning achievement is her pivotal role played in transforming the attitude of young Jamaicans towards tourism.
 She successfully brought tourism to the classroom, when she collaborated with the Ministry of Education to introduce the subject in the school’s curriculum”.

 NATIONAL HONOUR